 NSW Service for the Treatment and Rehabilitation of Torture and Trauma Survivors

-STARTTS is a specialist, non-profit organisation that for more than 25 years has provided culturally appropriate and cutting edge psychological treatment and support to help people heal the scars of torture and refugee trauma and rebuild their lives in Australia.
+STARTTS is a specialist, non-profit organisation that for 30 years has provided culturally relevant psychological treatment and support, and community interventions, to help people and communities heal the scars of torture and refugee trauma and rebuild their lives in Australia.
 STARTTS also fosters a positive recovery environment through the provision of training to services, advocacy and policy work.

 Why does STARTTS exist?

 A large number of the refugees coming to Australia have been exposed to traumatic events, and most will have experienced multiple traumas, including war and violence, deprivation, and the death or disappearance of loved ones.
 Many will also have been subjected to torture or severe human rights violations.